 Copy article link

-SSL certificates are what enable websites to move from HTTP to HTTPS, which is more secure.
+SSL certificates are what enable websites to use HTTPS, which is more secure than HTTP.
 An SSL certificate is a data file hosted in a website's origin server.
 SSL certificates make SSL/TLS encryption possible, and they contain the website's public key and the website's identity, along with related information.
-Devices attempting to communicate with the origin server will reference this file to obtain the public key and verify the server's identity.
-The private key is kept secret and secure.

 SSL, more commonly called TLS, is a protocol for encrypting Internet traffic and verifying server identity.
 Any website with an HTTPS web address uses SSL/TLS.
 See What is SSL? and What is TLS? to learn more.